kawansoft/kremote-files/README.md

 		new FileInputStream(file));
 		OutputStream out = new RemoteOutputStream(remoteSession,
 			"/mydir/Tulips.jpg")) {

-	    // Create the remote file reading the InpuStream and writing
-	    // on the OutputStream
 	    byte[] buffer = new byte[4096];
 	    int n = 0;
 	    while ((n = in.read(buffer)) != -1) {
 		    out.write(buffer, 0, n);
 	    }
 	}

-	System.out.println(file + " successfully uploaded!");
 ```

 Download is as straightforward, we use a `RemoteInputStream` which implements a `java.io.InputStream` :